 Medical coverage is another area where SSDI and SSI take a divergent approach.
 With SSDI, the worker in question will automatically receive Medicare coverage after two years of receiving benefits.
 With SSI, on the other hand, the individual automatically receives Medicaid.
 (In Pennsylvania, dual eligibility is a possibility, as detailed by the Pennsylvania Health Law Project.)

 Social security is a complex issue for millions of Americans.
-If you’re one of them, the Pennsylvania disability lawyers at Young, Marr & Associates can help.
+If you’re one of them, the Pennsylvania disability lawyers at Young, Marr, Mallis & Associates can help.